vs MarginEdgeVendor comparison

 When to choose LineNow

-You're an independent restaurant or small group.
+You're an independent restaurant or restaurant group.
 You want to spend less time deciding and sending orders.
-You want supplier replies parsed automatically and your team collaborating on the threads inside the system.
-You want bills posted to QuickBooks correctly.
-You'd rather have $50/month flat than $360+/month per location.
+You want supplier replies parsed into structured updates and your team collaborating on the threads inside the system.
+You want the invoice variance understood upstream so the QuickBooks handoff reflects what was confirmed and received.

 The honest distinction

 MarginEdge is a back-office reconciliation platform.
 LineNow is a closed-loop procurement workflow platform with AI on supplier comms.
 Both touch food cost; they enter the workflow from opposite ends.
-For most SMB restaurants, the procurement front-end is the bigger time sink, and that's where LineNow lives.
+For most restaurants where ordering and receiving still run through inboxes, the procurement front-end is the bigger time sink, and that's where LineNow lives.